Willibold A. Stefan

 My grandmother (Kathyn Mingle Weist) had lived next door to the Stefans for many years and remembered the boys always playing cards in the basement.
-She shared a story about how she was watching a baseball game at the field that was located at the corner of Lincoln and Garfield Aves.
+She shared a story with me about watching a baseball game once at the field that was located at the corner of Lincoln and Garfield Aves.
 Someone had hit a foul ball which struck her in the head, causing her to bleed.
 "Willy had this new yellow Chrysler car.
 He was there when I got hit by the baseball.
-Willy rushed over to help me by holding a shirt over the cut to control the bleeding, loaded me up into his vehicle and drove me home.
-I was worried about getting blood all over his nice new car!"
+Willy rushed over to helped me by holding a shirt over the cut to control the bleeding.
+He loaded me up into his vehicle and drove me home.
+I was so worried about getting blood all over his nice new car!"
 (On a personal note, the site of this ball field was later to become the a home where my father and uncles were raised.)

 |141st Infantry Regiment Insignia|

 In 1941, the Division went to Louisiana for maneuvers, where they had mock battles with General Walter Kreuger's Third Army.
 In February 1942, they moved to Camp Blanding, Florida and prepared to go overseas.
 Orders changed, however, and instead of shipping out in the summer, the Division continued training in the Carolinas.
 The Division then spent the winter in Camp Edwards, Massachusetts.
 On April 2, 1943, having come together from staging areas at Camp Edwards and Fort Dix, New Jersey, the 36th Division sailed out from New York and arrived at Oran, Algeria, eleven days later.